Creating simulation projects (COMBINE/OMEX archives with SED-ML files)

 - Internal model sources (source is a another model in the same SED-ML document)

 - Repeated tasks (

 - Models (

 Create an OMEX manifest file which describes your model and simulation files: OMEX manifest is a format for describing a collection of files, including the format (e.g., CellML, SBML) of each file.
-Several example COMBINE archives are available here.
+Several example COMBINE/OMEX archives are available here.
 More information about the OMEX manifest format is available at the COMBINE website.